-Furthermore, all students at WJU are expected to acquire skills in crosscultural communication in order to proclaim the Christian story in our world of many ethnic groups.
-Students with particular interest in multicultural or crosscultural education are encouraged to pursue a degree in Intercultural Studies.
-In this way, students from the dominant culture are equipped not only to appreciate cultural diversity in America but to experience crosscultural ministry within or beyond our borders.
+All students at WJU are expected to acquire skills in cross-cultural communication in order to proclaim the Christian story in our world of many ethnic groups.
+Students with particular interest in multicultural or cross-cultural education are encouraged to pursue a degree in Intercultural Studies.
+In this way, students from the dominant culture are equipped not only to appreciate cultural diversity in America but to experience cross-cultural ministry within or beyond our borders.